Do-It-Yourself Insulation Problems: 6 Things That Lead to DIY Nightmares

 DIY Insulation Problems

-From choosing the wrong material for your insulation project to the time it will take to install the insulation yourself, a lot can go awry.
+From choosing the wrong material for your insulation project to how long it will take to install the insulation yourself, a lot can go wrong.

 Here are the top do-it-yourself problems that could pop up when you install your own insulation.